 Advantages of Terraform

-1. Open-source and cloud-agnostic – Being an open-source tool makes Terraform publicly accessible to everyone.
-Being cloud-agnostic enables it to deploy, test, and configure infrastructure across various cloud-service providers like Azure, AWS, GCP, etc.
+- Open-source and cloud-agnostic – Being an open-source tool makes Terraform publicly accessible to everyone.
+Being cloud-agnostic enables it to deploy, test, and configure infrastructure across various cloud service providers like Azure, AWS, GCP, etc.

-3. Agentless – Most IaC and automation tools require you to install agent software on every server you want configured.
-The agent software’s task is to install the latest configuration updates while functioning in the background.
-But Terraform requires no such agent software installation, thus making it easily installable and usable.
+- Agentless: Most IaC and automation tools require you to install agent software on every server you want configured.
+The agent software installs the latest configuration updates while functioning in the background.
+But Terraform requires no such installation, thus making it easily installable and usable.

-4. Modular structure – Think of Terraform modules as functions in a programming language.
+- Modular structure: Think of Terraform modules as functions in a programming language.
 They offer a standard interface for making resources by giving inputs and returning outputs.
-Modules help you in arranging, encapsulating, and reusing configurations.
+Modules help you arrange, encapsulate, and reuse configurations.
 Moreover, they help you stay consistent and in line with best practices.

-5. A large user-base – Whenever you choose a tool or a platform, you also choose to become part of a community.
+- A large user base: Whenever you choose a tool or a platform, you also choose to become part of a community.
 It may seem trivial to you, but it is not.
-A tool’s community ecosystem determines how many extensions and integrations are available, whereas how much online help is available.
-Terraform boasts a large community which can be crucial in helping your DevOps team use it.
+A tool’s community ecosystem determines how many extensions and integrations are available and how much online help is available.
+Terraform boasts a large community, which can be crucial in helping your DevOps team use it.

 We hope you now understand what Infrastructure as Code is all about.
 And why Terraform is an excellent IaC tool for you to use.
 Terraform is backed by HashiCorp, an industry leader in its own right.
 They also offer paid plans for enterprise support and large teams.